Slide 1

 • Courtesy the artist

-With the presentation of a group of fun, colorful parrots – birds able to recreate human phonation and reminding of childhood – this work speaks of the urgency of sustainability.
-This has to be a complete process, related to food, clothing, housing.
-Three main topics featured in the work and distinctive of the three UNESCO creative cities in Piedmont: Alba (gastronomy), Biella (textile crafts) and Torino (design).
+By presenting a group of fun, colourful parrots – birds that can recreate human basic phonics and thus remind us of our childhood – this work speaks of the urgency that surrounds sustainability.
+It has to permeate everything, from food to clothing and housing.
+These three areas are represented by three of UNESCO’s ‘ creative cities’: Piedmont, Alba (gastronomy), Biella (textile crafts) and Turin (design).

 Special mention “La mobilità attiva”